Tag Archives: Bali

 Come November, many resorts, boutiques, and restaurants that closed during the height of hurricane season have reopened, and everything feels fresh and new.
 The Saint Barth Gourmet Festival also takes place this month, attracting star chefs from France and elsewhere.
 Plus, hotel and villa rates don’t jump up until mid-December.

-December: The Caribbean
+The Caribbean

 Idyllic tropical beach with white sand, turquoise ocean water and blue sky at Antigua island in Caribbean

-From just after Thanksgiving until just before Christmas, you have lovely weather and can enjoy savings of up to 40% off peak-season rates.
-(Peak season starts just before Christmas and lasts till just after Easter).
+From the Monday after Thanksgiving until about December 15, you have lovely weather and can enjoy savings of up to 40% off peak-season rates.
+(Peak season starts with the Christmas rush and lasts until Easter.)

-December: Fiji
+Fiji

-At the start of cyclone season, you’ll find tropical afternoon showers but also great resort deals: free nights, free massages, even free domestic airfares.
+At the start of cyclone season, in December, you’ll find tropical afternoon showers but also great resort deals: free nights, free massages, even free domestic airfares.
 The Yasawa and Mamanuca islands are your best bet for dry days at this time of year.

-Be a safer, smarter traveler: Sign up for Wendy’s weekly newsletter to stay in the know.
-And read real travelers’ reviews of Wendy’s WOW List and use it to plan your next trip.
+Be a smarter traveler: Sign up for Wendy’s weekly newsletter to stay in the know.
+Read real travelers’ reviews, then use the black CONTACT buttons on Wendy’s WOW List to reach out to the right local fixer for your trip.

 Tangalle Sri Lanka ocean view with palm trees